nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Two sisters, Mary and Martha, had Jesus over for dinner.
-When He arrived,
+  intro: This tells the story of Jesus visiting the Pool of Bethesda in Jerusalem
-    they did two very different things.
-See how Jesus responded to them in Luke 10:38-42 - and why He may have responded that way...
+    and healing a man who had been unable to walk for 38 years.
+You can read it for yourself in John chapter 5.
-  video: AQGKLA4AfXs
+  video: y1cykPOiMuY
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020